Self-Employed - Help for you

 The Self-Employment Income Support Scheme will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.

 The scheme will provide a taxable grant to self-employed individuals or partnerships, worth 80% of their average profits up to a cap of £2,500 per month for the next three months.
-It is expected to be operational by the beginning of June.

 HMRC will use the average profits from tax returns for the last three years to calculate the size of the grant.
 If you have not got three years of accounts, then HMRC will work with what you have got.
 However, it remains uncertain exactly what support is available for those that are recently self-employed.